openego/eTraGo/doc/howToUse.rst

-Moreover, if you want to change parameters apart from the options which are provided by the 'args' you can change the default values of the arguments used in the functions which are executed in the 'appl.py'.
+Moreover, if you want to change parameters apart from the options which are provided by the 'args' you can change the default values of the arguments used in the functions which are executed by the :meth:`etrago.appl.etrago` function.
 Lastly, for more specific or extensive changes you are highly invited to write code and add new functionalities.